 The Bondi 8 even has a wider base than the Bondi 7 for extra stability.

-Either Bondi’s softness is great for a marathoner’s recovery runs and base-building runs, as well as a person’s long work shifts or walks.
+Both the Bondi 7 and the Bondi 8’s softness is great for a marathoner’s recovery runs and base-building runs, as well as a person’s long work shifts or walks.
 Due to its weight and bulkiness, it’s not a good shoe for speedwork, racing, track work, or long runs.
-(Watch my review of the Hoka Bondi).

 Related: 9 Running Hacks that Will Make You Run Faster